LorinczMate1990/web-logo/web-logo-core/docs/Structured_memory.md

 So the following two arrays are the same: `[65, 66, 67]` and `"abc"`.

 The elements of arrays can be any expressions, they can hold other arrays or anything.
+The array form can not be used in an expression, it can be used only as a parameter.

 ### Supporting structs